A photo of the Ebbern family.

 Youngest daughter Annie, bottom left of the group, is shown as a young woman, below right, 2a

-The lad in Photo 5a (above) therefore would be George Ebbern … Pam can see a resemblance between this lad and the young man on Page 3, (Photo 4d).
+Which leaves the lad in Photo 5a (above).
+He would therefore be George Ebbern … Pam can see a resemblance between this lad and the young man on Page 3, (Photo 4d).
 I tend to agree with her.
 What about you ?
 Here he is again (left) …. and, as Pam believes, is this the same George as a soldier ?

 If this is George, then he would be married, with a young child and enlisted in the army.

-George Ebbern did marry in 1912, to Mary Elizabeth George, who gave birth to George William Ebbern in 1915.
+George Ebbern did marry on September 11th, 1912, to Mary Elizabeth George, who gave birth to George William Ebbern in 1915.
 George senior enlisted in the army in December 1915, just over a week after his son was born.
 He was then working as a bakery carter, the family living at 29 Millfield Road in Ilkeston.

 George survived the war and the family continued to live at that same address.